tbrethes/UpviseSDK/Visual Studio Code Plugin/README.md

 Note : Macos is not currently supported.

 # Installation
-Download the Upvise Visual StudioCode Plugin.ZIP file Unzip it into a folder location on your PC.
+1. Download the Upvise Visual StudioCode Plugin **upvisedev.zip** file
+2. Unzip it into a folder location on your PC.

 # How to create a new UpviseJS Application
-Start Visual Studio Code.
-Click on **Terminal / New Terminal** on the menu bar navigate to the location where the UpviseJS Plugin was unzipped using the **dir** command Type in : **upvisedev.exe -create [myfolder] [myappid]** Where **myfolder** is the base folder your want to create your UpviseJS app and **myappid** is the ApplicationID of you app (no white space, just letters in lower case).
+1. Start Visual Studio Code.
+Click on **Terminal / New Terminal** on the menu bar
+2. navigate to the location where the UpviseJS Plugin was unzipped using the **dir** command
+3. Type in : **upvisedev.exe -create [myfolder] [myappid]**
+Where **myfolder** is the base folder your want to create your UpviseJS app and **myappid** is the ApplicationID of you app (no white space, just letters in lower case).